I know it’s only September, but ‘Black Friday 2021 deals’ are already trending on Google news:

 Gift guides are super popular no matter your industry.
 You can easily sift through the online crowds and cut straight to your target audience by creating a gift guide that is specific to your niche market.

-Wellness Mama created a gift guide for 2017 and simply updated it for 2018.
+Wellness Mama created a gift guide for 2017 and simply updated it for 2018, 2019, and 2020.
 This allowed her to keep all of her backlinks and social shares from the previous year while still providing value to her target audience.

-By 2019, her gift guide will keep snowballing and growing.
+Her gift guide will keeps snowballing and growing.

 Once you create your gift guide, design a Pinterest-sized image to go with it and then share it on all platforms.
 Update it each year and keep the momentum in your backlinks and rankings for years to come.